solyoma/FalconBoard/README.md

 *Compilation*:

-  Compile it with Qt Version 5.15or modify the .ui files
+  Compile it with Qt Version 5.15 or modify the .ui files
     (in older Qt versions some fields may be missing from the components e.g. QComboBox.setPlaceHolderText() ).wasn't tested with Qt version 6.
   - On Microsoft Windows you can  compile it with Visual Studio 2017/2019